denten-books/plain-text/4-screen.md

-trans-mediation: from notebook to paper tape to the movement of an electromagnetic vibrator to the recording mirror galvanometer into the copper wire to the receiving vibrator and into the machinations of the printing apparatus that once again produces ink and alphabet.[ln5-intermedia] This entire system further participates in the complexities of the human neurological apparatus, involving heptic, visual, and cognitive feedback.
-In moving from one medium to another, language undergoes multiple changes of
+trans-mediation: from notebook to paper tape to the movement of an electromagnetic vibrator to the recording mirror galvanometer into the copper wire to the receiving vibrator and into the machinations of the printing apparatus that once again produces ink and alphabet.[^ln5-intermedia] This entire system further participates in the complexities of the human neurological apparatus, involving haptic, visual, and cognitive feedback.
-encoding: within the Pollak-Virag telegraph from script to perforation, from mechanical movement to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.
-It is difficult therefore to pin down any of these sates as definitively digital or definitively analog in an sense of the word.
+Neither wholly digital nor analog, the signal undergoes multiple encoding changes in transmission.

-[ln5-intermedia]: On intermedia see @wendt_sound_1985; @higgins_intermedia_2001.
+[^ln5-intermedia]: On intermedia in concrete poetry see @wendt_sound_1985;
+@higgins_intermedia_2001.

 I would like to pause for moment to define my terms.
 By "encoding," I mean a "controlled system of representation."
 Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
 Painting and other forms of uninhibited representational conventions offer limitless expressive possibilities.
-The "language" of painting is infinite, in other words.
+The "language" of painting is infinite.
 Encoding, by contrast, reduces the universe of expressive possibilities to a limited number of salient "codes," like the alphabet.
 These codes have a formal grammar and rules of composition.
 Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting strictly cannot.

-It becomes clear from the description of early telegraph encoding systems that transcoding and transmediation relate to each other somehow.
-On the one hand, all changes between encoding systems necessitate material phase transition, if not from one type of medium into another (from paper to magnetic storage, for example), then from one specific material context into another (as when one merely translates from French into English on the same piece of paper).
-Transmediation, on the other hand, may or may not involve a change in encoding formats, although it frequently does, as when language on paper is transformed into the pulsations of the electrical signal in Morse code.
-In reading and playing music, a musician furthermore transforms musical notation---a controlled, paper-bound vocabulary---into sound representation, the movement of molecules unlimited in its expressive potential.
+It becomes clear from the description of early telegraph encoding systems that transcoding and transmediation are related.
+On the one hand, all changes between encoding systems necessitate phase transition.
+Telegraph signals change as they move from paper to wire.
+Transmediation, on the other hand, may or may not involve a change in encoding formats.
+Morse code remains the same whether played on a violin or transmitted via telegraph.
+The encoding changes however, when human speech is transferred into Morse code.
+In reading and playing music, a musician furthermore transforms musical notation---a controlled, paper-bound vocabulary---into sound waves, unlimited in their expressive potential.

 Blueprints for the writing telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of transcoding and